 Psychedelic Assisted Therapy (PAT)

-This section of our website is reviewed by Dr. Alex Ertl and shares information learned from his Natural Medicine Clinical Facilitator training in the state of Colorado through the Natural Medicine Health Act.
+This section of our website was reviewed by Dr. Michelle Ertl and shares information from her position as a Licensed Natural Medicine Clinical Facilitator in the state of Colorado through the Natural Medicine Health Act.
 This content is for educational purposes only.
 It does not constitute medical, legal, or mental health advice and does not promote or facilitate illegal activity.

 This page offers evidence-based answers to common questions about Psychedelic Assisted Therapy, specifically psilocybin, and its potential role in mental health care, particularly in the context of Colorado’s Natural Medicine Program.
 You’ll find helpful FAQs and resources to support both curious individuals and healthcare providers.